 The most common language spoken in Hana is English.
 Other important languages spoken here include Pacific Island languages and Greek.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 13 people per square mile living here, this neighborhood is less crowded than 96.4% of America. is a neighborhood that is on the ocean, a bay, or inlet.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.4% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Our research reveals that 92.1% of commuters who live in the neighborhood get to work each day by driving alone in their automobiles, which is a higher proportion than 98.6% of U.S. neighborhoods.